The Flashing Blade

 The Flashing Blade (Le Chevalier Tempête) is a French television serial made in the late 1960s.
 It was first broadcast in the UK on BBC children's television during the 1960s, with several re-runs throughout the 1970s.
-The British version of twelve 22 minutes episodes was created from the original four French 75-minute episodes.
+The British version of twelve 25 minutes episodes was created from the original four French 75-minute episodes.

 The fictional story is based upon historical events during the War of the Mantuan Succession (1628–1631) between France and Spain and its allies.
-Charles Emmanuel I, Duke of Savoy, a supporter of Spain, laid siege to Casale, the capital of Montferrat on the Savoie (Savoy) border.
+Duke Charles Emmanuel I of Savoy, a supporter of Spain, laid siege to Casale, the capital of Montferrat on the Savoie (Savoy) border.
 Despite numerous attempts to scale the defences, the beleaguered garrison held out.
 The Savoy army was eventually defeated by a French relief force on 18 March 1629.

 The castle of Casale, seen being besieged in the opening credits, was filmed at Château Gaillard in France.

 Plot

 The series revolves around the efforts of a dashing French spy to engineer the garrison's rescue.
 François, the Chevalier de Recci, and his servant Guillot are trapped in a besieged castle on the border between France and Spain.
-When the Spanish elite hear of a possible truce between France and Spain, some of them do not want a truce because the capture of the castle has greater strategic importance.
+When the Spanish élite hear of a possible truce between France and Spain, some of them do not want a truce because the capture of the castle has greater strategic importance.

 The Spanish begin a bombardment in order to capture the French castle before any form of ceasefire agreement is signed.
 The garrison commander, General Thoiras, recruits François and Gullot to break through Spanish lines to get word of the attack to the French Army.
 The pair, with their superior swordplay and horsemanship, embark on a daring mission evading capture, enemy spies and pursuing soldiers to deliver their message.
 The series ends with the Chevalier bringing news of the peace conference's decision to the Spanish Forces surrounding the castle.